History of Indonesia: Early Homo sapiens

+Austronesian Expansion

 Austronesian people form the majority of the modern population.
 They may have arrived in Indonesia around 2000 BCE and are thought to have originated in Taiwan.
 During this period, parts of Indonesia participated in the Maritime Jade Road, with outlets in Kalimantan which existed for 3,000 years between 2000 BCE to 1000 CE.
 Dong Son culture spread to Indonesia bringing with it techniques of wet-field rice cultivation, ritual buffalo sacrifice, bronze casting, megalithic practises, and ikat weaving methods.
 Some of these practices remain in areas including the Batak areas of Sumatra, Toraja in Sulawesi, and several islands in Nusa Tenggara.
 Early Indonesians were animists who honoured the spirits of the dead believing their souls or life force could still help the living.